Jingxian12/movie-recommender-system/README.md

 Implemented approaches:
 - Item-Based Collaborative Filtering

-The system identifies similar users or similar movies using rating patterns from the MovieLens dataset.
+The system identifies movies with similar rating patterns using the MovieLens dataset and recommends movies that are similar to those previously liked by the user.

 Suitable for:
 - Users with sufficient rating history.